dgroomes/jshell-playground/README.md

 * DONE Implement `basic/`
 * SKIPPED (no, not possible) Can we execute jshell without compiling the program source code?
 Similar to the single-file source code support?
-* Implement `with-gradle/`.
+* DONE Implement `with-gradle/`.
 It should be taken directly from <https://github.com/dgroomes/gradle-playground/tree/main/plugin>.
 * Can the `basic` and `with-libraries` sub-projects be define as Gradle "included builds"?
 To be clerr, they are not Gradle projects but to get the convenience of "Clone a repo and open it in the IDE" I want to technically define them as Gradle projects using the root `build.gradle.kts` (does not exist yet).
 I'm not sure how to re-defined the path to the "source sets" (i.e `src/` instead of the traditional Maven/Gradle `src/main/java/`).
+* Use the name "JShell" where appropriate instead of `jshell`